Difference Between Air Cooled and Water Cooled Chiller System

 Air Cooled Chiller

-Where aesthetics and environmental conditions or water access restrictions exist, air-cooled chiller may be applied.
+Where aesthetics and environmental conditions or water access restrictions exist, the air-cooled chiller may be applied.
 Both air-cooled and water-cooled chillers depend on an air stream as a means of heat transfer.

 The difference is that the water-cooled chillers or rather the cooling towers use a humid air stream (ambient air stream + water spray) while the air-cooled chillers use a current of ambient air.